pmndrs/react-three-fiber/readme.md

 ### Objects and attributes

 You can access the entirety of THREE's object catalogue as well as all of its properties.
-If you want to reach into nested attributes (for instance: mesh.rotation.x), just use camelCase.
+If you want to reach into nested attributes (for instance: mesh.rotation.x), just use dashCase.

 ### Events